 Morgan Stanley is a global financial services firm with operations in all major financial markets around the world.
 The Firm's LCR will fluctuate over time in response to changes in our liquidity risk profile, market conditions, client and counterparty behavior, liquidity risk management limits, monetary policy, legal or regulatory developments, or other factors in the markets in which we operate.
 Volatility may be material and under some circumstances may result in a ratio of less than 100 percent.

-The decrease in the Firm's average LCR in the current quarter is due to higher net outflows primarily driven by derivatives and secured lending.
-As of December 31, 2022, the Firm and its U.S. Bank Subsidiaries are compliant with the minimum required LCR of 100%.
+The decrease in the Firm's average LCR in the current quarter is primarily due to lower eligible HQLA.
+As of December 31, 2024, the Firm and its U.S. Bank Subsidiaries are compliant with the minimum required LCR of 100%.